jovalie/ai-recycling-buddy/EVALUATION_SYSTEM.md

 #### Fairness Analysis
 - **Regional Equity**: Balanced performance across US and German contexts
 - **Linguistic Justice**: Equivalent support for English and German speakers
-- **Category Balance**: Proportional evaluation across material types
+- **Bin Balance**: Proportional evaluation across bin types

 ### 8.3 Mitigation Strategies
 - **Continuous Monitoring**: Regularly scheduled re-evaluation against updated regulations
-- **User Feedback Integration**: Mechanisms for reporting incorrect guidance
+- **User Feedback Integration**: Mechanisms for reporting incorrect bin recommendations
-- **Fallback Procedures**: Clear instructions for uncertain categorizations
+- **Fallback Procedures**: Clear instructions for uncertain bin placements
 - **Human Leadership**: Our system provides guidance.
 Humans make the impact.
 This AI assistant offers information to support better recycling decisions, but environmental outcomes depend entirely on what we do with this information.
 While technology exists to provide guidance, ultimately real-world impact is the responsibility of humankind.